Mother's Pride (song)

 "Mother's Pride" (spelled without an apostrophe on the CD caddy) is a song written and performed by George Michael from the album Listen Without Prejudice Vol. 1, released in 1990.
 It was released as the US B-side to the single "Waiting for That Day".

 The track gained significant airplay in the United States during the first Gulf War in 1991, where radio stations often mixed in caller tributes to soldiers with the music.
 It peaked at number 46 on the Billboard Hot 100 chart in March 1991.

+Personnel

+Personnel taken from Listen Without Prejudice Vol. 1 liner notes.